milonAAA/agency-voice-interface/README.md

 After launching the assistant, interact using voice commands.
 Example interactions:

-1. "What time is it now?"
+1. "What do I have on my schedule for today?
+Tell me only most important meetings."
+2. "Do I have any important emails?"
-2. "Open ChatGPT in my browser."
+3. "Open ChatGPT in my browser."
-3. "Create a new file named user_data.txt with some example content."
+4. "Create a new file named user_data.txt with some example content."
-4. "Update the user_data.txt file by adding more information."
+5. "Update the user_data.txt file by adding more information."
-5. "Delete the user_data.txt file."
+6. "Delete the user_data.txt file."

 ## Code Structure